dendibakh/perf-book/chapters/18-Appendix/Appendix-A.md

 \markboth{Appendix A}{Appendix A}

 Below are some examples of features that can contribute to increased non-determinism in performance measurements and a few techniques to reduce noise.
-I provided introduction to the topic in [@sec:secFairExperiments].
+I provided an introduction to the topic in [@sec:secFairExperiments].

 This section is mostly specific to the Linux operating system.
 Readers are encouraged to search the web for instructions on how to configure other operating systems.